scala-ide/docs/dev/setup/setup.rst

 	http://download.scala-ide.org/equinox-weaving-launcher

-This adds two more launch configurations: Eclipse Application with Equinox Weaving, and JUnit plugin test with Equinox Weaving.
+This adds two more launch configurations: Eclipse Application with Equinox Weaving, and JUnit plug-in test with Equinox Weaving.

 Create a run configuration for launching Eclipse with Scala IDE